INDUCT at KI

 These projects focus on people with dementia as users of everyday technologies, and explore how everyday technology in public space and in societal services interacts with and influence participation for people with dementia in European countries (in this case UK and Sweden).
 Data is collected with the Everyday Technology Use Questionnaire (ETUQ) and the Participation in ACTivities and places OUTside home questionnaire (ACT-OUT) as well as with qualitative approaches.
 These studies will also provide additional data to the data bases for these two tools and the international project “Participation in places and activities in public space as perceived by people with cognitive impairment”.
 The project started in the fall 2016, and is expected to continue four years.

-At KI: Camilla Malinowsky, Anders Kottorp (Malmö University/KI),
+- At Karolinska Institute: Camilla Malinowsky, Anders Kottorp (Malmö University/Karolinska Institute)

 EU Marie Slodowska Curie ETN, FORTE, Swedish Research Council (VR).